 In short, the users involved in our workshops told us that approaches to security awareness training that fall down on the areas listed above aren’t working to engage employees.

-The next blog in this series explores what our users do want to see, before we will move on to discussing some designs that deliver on the “dos” and avoid the “do nots”.
+The next blog in this series explores what our users do want to see in security awareness, before we move on to finding our what security practitioners need and want from that awareness.